ANCHORED CAUSALITY THEORY • LECTURE 11 OF 12

 Lagrangian as "just calculation"

 Physicists treated the Lagrangian/Hamiltonian distinction as mathematical convenience.
-But nature doesn't do calculations — the two formulations describe different physical regimes.
+But nature doesn't do calculations — the two formulations are alternative descriptions of the same physics; the wave/particle reading is an organizing analogy, not two regimes.

 3